catenglaender/public-notes/ILIAS-development/Presentations/2023/DevConf_March-2023_Object-Properties.md

 ### Feedback and Tweaking

-* Naming of semantic groups and priority areas was revised for a better understanding and differentiation from each other
+* Are the semantic groups sufficiently differentiated from each other?
-* Think through different workflows and representations (f.e. what happens if a property is not present)
+* Have different workflows been run through (e.g. what happens if a property is not available)?

 ---

-* Representation for different screen sizes were tried (xlarge, large, small)
+* How do the groups arrange themselves on different screen sizes? (large, small)

 ![Screen Sizes](img/screensizes.png)

 ---

-* current classification allows future development of item and other representations
+* Is the system flexible enough? (furter developments)

 ---